Usually, college tuition rises about 3% year.

 Lanier Technical College is a public, state institution,

-Lanier Technical College does not offer on-campus housing for students, so there are no charge for dorms.
+Lanier Technical College does not offer on-campus housing for students, so there is no cost for housing, however students should consider other housing costs when estimating the cost of various colleges.

 Tuition and fees may vary depending on program, course level, location, and more.